Secure Multi-User Linearly-Separable Distributed Computing: Achievable Design

-\eqref{achiv_proof_lemma_1} contradicts the rank condition~\eqref{Rank_requirement}, and~\eqref{achiv_proof_Theorem1} contradicts the rank condition in~\eqref{rank_condition}, which is verified in Step~1 of the construction.
+contradicts the rank condition in~\eqref{rank_condition}, which is verified in Step~1 of the construction.
 Therefore, no user can recover more than a single linear combination of the messages, and the data secrecy requirement in~\eqref{data_secrecy_condition} is satisfied.
-When computations are performed over $\mathbb{R}$, the information-theoretic leakage bound in~\eqref{real_data_leakage} applies, as proved in Appendix C.
+When computations are performed over $\mathbb{R}$, the information-theoretic leakage bound in~\eqref{real_data_leakage} applies, as proved in Appendix~\ref{proof_ds_real}.